 Admission to graduate study does not imply admission to candidacy for an advanced degree.
 Before admission to degree candidacy, the student must first pass the qualifying examination in the chosen fields of study.
 Second, the student must pass a comprehensive examination conducted before the Doctoral Advisory Committee members.
-The comprehensive examination must be taken within three years in the PhD program and no later than six months prior to the date of the Final Oral Defense Examination.
-It is encouraged that students sit for the comprehensive exam near the end of or shortly after completing their coursework.
-Graduate College Policy.
+Full-time students are expected to take the comprehensive exam within the first three years of the PhD program.
+Part-time students will be given flexibility on exam timing but are encouraged to sit for the exam near the end of or shortly after completing their coursework.
+The Comprehensive Exam must be completed within three years of initial enrollment in the PhD program and at least six months prior to the date of the Final Oral Defense Examination.

 No later than four weeks before the Comprehensive Examination, the student must complete the Application for Comprehensive Examination Form in GradPath in UAccess.
-It will be the responsibility of the student to schedule the day, time and place for the examination, in consultation with his/her committee and Academic Advisor.
+It will be the responsibility of the student to schedule the day, time and place for the examination, in consultation with the student's committee and Academic Advisor.